akempes/laravel-request-logging/README.md

 #### warning-log-level
 Same as log-level except the default log-level is `warning`.
 This log level will only be used for logs of requests exceeding the `request-duration-limit`.

+#### database-logging
+Besides logging to a file you may opt for logging to a database table.

+*enabled*
+Enable the database logging

+*table*
+The table name, default value is 'requests'.

+*persistence*
+Depending on your settings, application and traffic log files (and database) may consume a fair amount of storage data.
+To redress this issue, the logged requests are removed form the table after the set amount of days.
+Default value is 2 days.

+*limit-response*
+To prevent a huge database table you may want to limit the stored response data.
+Then setting this to a value > 0 the data is truncated after the set amount of characters.
+The default value is 2000.